Bess Kargman: Career

+In 2024, Kargman directed the documentary Diane Warren: Relentless, which provides an intimate look at the songwriter's career.
+The film received a nomination for Best Original Song at the 98th Academy Awards.

-Kargman has directed and/or created documentary shorts for Teen Vogue, PBS, Major League Soccer, National Public Radio, and the NBC Olympics.
+Kargman has directed or created documentary shorts for Teen Vogue, PBS, Major League Soccer, National Public Radio, and the NBC Olympics.
 She also directs commercials and creates content for companies around the world.